 Services Description Sub-Services Description Level of Service E.3.1.c Non- Statutory Plans Development, management and implementation of medium and long-range plans such as master plans, technical service plans, strategics, frameworks and Business Centre Plans.
 This includes development of studies as needed.
 Examples include the Sanitary Servicing Master Plan, Environmental Master Plan and the Recreation, Parks and Leisure Master Plan.
 Plans, strategies and frameworks are reviewed as required.
 Where applicable progress reporting is completed through the Corporate Progress Report biannually.
 E.3.2 Intergovernmental Relations and Advocacy Administrative liaise with other orders of government, other municipalities, and municipal partners to promote and progress the Town's advocacy strategy and priorities.
 N/A N/A Items are addressed on a priority and impact basis.
 Quarterly Okotoks/Foothills County Intermunicipal committee meetings with representatives from Town of Okotoks and Foothills County.
 Attendance at Alberta Municipalities and other municipal partnership committees as required.
 Compliance with Okotoks Mayor and Deputy Mayor's Roles Policy GP-B-2.1.
-Sub - Programs E.4 Financial Oper Sub - Programs E.4 Financial Operations and Management E.4.1 Utility Account Management Management of utility accounts for water, wastewater, stormwater and solid waste (garbage, organics and recycling).
-E.4.1.a Utility Account Set up and Closure Management of set up and closure of utility accounts.
-Utility accounts are set up with confirmed notification of change.
-Accounts are set up and closed within five business days.
-Service is provided inperson, by phone and online.
+Sub - Programs susiness and Financial Reporting E.5.1 Corporate Budgeting and Reporting Provide transparency and accountability through corporate budgeting and reporting to Council and the community.
+It also helps monitor and report on results against plans, including strategic plans, long-term plans, business centre plans and budgets.
+E.5.1.a Town's Annual Report An Annual Business and Financial Report that includes progress towards the City's Strategic Plan and the City's Audited Financials, in accordance with the Government Finance Officer Association (GFOA) criteria and timelines.
+Audited financial statements are provided annually by an external auditor.
+The Town's Annual Report is available online by June 30th of each year.
+Compliance with GFOA criteria and timelines.